thoughtbot/laptop/README.md

 * [Ruby] stable for writing general-purpose code
 * [The Silver Searcher] for finding things in files
 * [Tmux] for saving project state and switching between projects
-* [Watch] for periodically executing a program and displaying the output
 * [Zsh] as your shell

 [Bundler]: http://bundler.io/